Parvoviral Enteritis (Parvo) in Dogs

-Parvovirus (Parvoviral Enteritis or “Parvo,” for short) is a virus causing severe infection in puppies and dogs.
-It invades and destroys rapidly growing cells in the intestine, bone marrow and lymphoid tissue resulting in nausea, vomiting and severe hemorrhagic (bloody) diarrhea.
+Parvovirus, also known as Parvoviral Enteritis or “Parvo,” for short, is a virus that can cause severe infection in puppies and dogs.
+It invades and destroys rapidly growing cells in the intestine, bone marrow and lymphoid tissue resulting in nausea, vomiting, and severe hemorrhagic (bloody) diarrhea.
 The invasion of the bone marrow cells causes a decrease in the white blood cell count leading to increased susceptibility to bacterial infections and sometimes to a shock-like condition called endotoxemia.
 The disease can vary from mild to fatal if not properly treated.

 Parvovirus is extremely contagious to other dogs.
-Infection is generally attributed to ingestion of material contaminated by dog feces and can occur when a dog smells or licks the ground.
+Infection is generally attributed to the ingestion of material contaminated by dog feces and can occur when a dog smells or licks the ground.
 Direct contact with another dog is not necessary for infection.
 Parvovirus is shed in the feces of infected dogs for approximately two weeks after initial ingestion and can live in the environment for years.
-The virus is species specific and is not contagious to cat or humans.
+The virus is species-specific and is not contagious to cats or humans.

-Unsanitary and/or overcrowded kennels may increase chance of infection and concurrent infection with parasites, other bacteria or viruses may also increase susceptibility to infection.
-Proper vaccination of your pet can best prevent the disease.
+Unsanitary and/or overcrowded kennels may increase the chance of infection and concurrent infection with parasites, other bacteria or viruses may also increase susceptibility to infection.
+Parvovirus is nearly 13 times more common in unvaccinated dogs.
+Proper vaccination of your dog can best prevent the disease.